spranklemiami/hw-01-code-refactor/README.md

 7. Removed repeating color from invidiual divs within aside tag, applied color to entire aside tag for consolidation.
 8. Changed divs' classes within aside tag to benefit-items for consolidation.
 9. Changed article classes to articles for css consolidation.

+## Usage

+1. Click the navigation links to learn more about how Horiseon can market your brand